shhac/OAFArchive/SPEC.md

  - The headers do not have to be together at the beginning of the archive
  - Storing an OAF inside an OAF has undefined read behaviour
  - A header may say it's related content is any part of the archive, including the content also referenced by other headers, other headers and even itself.
+ - Two or more files may have the same path.
+Behaviour when extracting such files in one operation that would make them conflict is undefined.
+If being extracted over multiple operations then it should be treated the same as any other file conflict

 Headers have the form
 -